Gusma-crypto/lumenpay/README.md

 This repository currently implements **LumenPay Lite**, the Level 1 Stellar Testnet foundation: Freighter wallet connection, XLM balance display, XLM testnet payments, transaction feedback, network guard, QR recipient scanning, and a frontend-only template for the future USDC streaming product.

+## Submission Scope

+This submission focuses on the **Level 1 Stellar Testnet requirements** only.

+Implemented in this repository:

+* Freighter wallet connection
+* Stellar Testnet account balance display
+* Native XLM testnet payment transaction
+* Transaction result shown to the user
+* Transaction hash and Stellar Expert testnet explorer link

+Not included in this Level 1 submission:

+* Soroban smart contract deployment
+* USDC escrow
+* Real-time USDC payment streaming
+* On-chain stream withdrawal and cancellation logic

+The Soroban and USDC streaming features are part of the future product vision, not the implemented Level 1 scope.

 ## Problem

 Traditional payroll and recurring payment systems are slow, inefficient, and heavily dependent on manual processes.
 Employees often wait until payday to access wages they have already earned, while freelancers must wait for invoice approvals before receiving payment.